England bowler Brunt retires from Test cricket

 "Test cricket is my absolute passion and to retire from this format was truly a heart-breaking choice to make, but it allows me to prioritise white-ball cricket."

+In 2005, in just her third Test, she helped England retain the Ashes for the first time since 1963, taking nine wickets and scoring 52 runs.

+In her last Test for England, Brunt took eight wickets and recorded the third five-wicket haul of her career in a drawn Ashes match.

-Brunt has won two 50-over World Cups and one T20 World Cup, and will continue to play one-day internationals and T20 cricket for England.
+She has won two 50-over World Cups and one T20 World Cup, and will continue to play one-day internationals and T20 cricket for England.

+In the white-ball game, Brunt has taken 167 wickets in 140 ODIs and 98 wickets in 96 T20 internationals.

 Jonathan Finch, England Women's cricket director, said Brunt had "given everything" for the Test team and she leaves "knowing she is a true legend in that form of the game and that she has set standards that future generations can only aspire to".